JohnHookes/John-Hookes-Final-Project-Music-Alley/README.md

 •       Chatgpt helped with a lot of debugging issues

-•	Instructions on how to implement form validation on the Sign Up page was taken from Specific YouTube Tutorial
 •	The icons in the footer were taken from Font Awesome Media
-•	The images where taken from shutterstock orThe photos used on the home and sign up page are from This Open Source site
+•	The images of the cartoon musicians where taken from shutterstock background music notes from getty Images The photos used on the home and sign up page are from This Open Source site
-•	The images used for the gallery page were taken from this other open source site Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!
+•	The images used for the gallery page were taken from this other open source site

-Other General Project Advice
+Congratulations on completing your Readme, you have made another big Other General Project Advice
 Below you will find a couple of extra tips that may be helpful when completing your project.
 Remember that each of these projects will become part of your final portfolio so it’s important to allow enough time to showcase your best work!
 •	One of the most basic elements of keeping a healthy commit history is with the commit message.
 When getting started with your project, read through this article by Chris Beams on How to Write a Git Commit Message